Dgame/atom-php-fmt/README.md

 ### Installation

 #### Requirements
-- **You must have a running copy of PHP on the machine you are running Sublime Text**
+- **You must have a running copy of PHP on the machine you are running Atom**

 Plugin runs with PHP 5.6 or newer installed in the machine running the plugin.